scholarslab/CodeLab/Week05/README.md

 This is a bad example because there's really no reason  A *class* is a particular type of objects.
 We can create ("instantiate") an object of a class and store it as a variable.
 A variable therefore contains (technically, contains a reference to) an *instance* of a class.

-Let's look closer at this class.
-The function `speak` is attached to the class, so it's actually a method, which is pretty much the same as a function.
+Let's look closer at this Staff class.
+The function `speak` is attached to the class, so it's actually a method (which is pretty much the same as a function).
 But we can see that, as a method, it has a special parameter, `self`.
 This parameter doesn't appear in the method call later, but it allows the method to access the internal data stored inside of the class.
+The [Python style guide](https://www.python.org/dev/peps/pep-0008/) suggests using CapWords convention while method names should be lower-cased words separated by underscores.

 Let's keep that bad class definition for now, but let's play with it a bit.